 The answer is always, “Let’s run an estimate and find out.”
-Since you are basing life decisions on these numbers, it’s a good idea to use the myCalPERS Retirement Estimate Calculator, which will give specific estimates based on your specific information.
+Since you’re basing life decisions on these numbers, it’s a good idea to use the myCalPERS Retirement Estimate Calculator, which will give estimates based on your specific information.
 Log in to your myCalPERS account to get started.

 - What’s the best day to retire?

 For each person, that magic date varies.
 There are three dates that may have a financial impact: fiscal year, birthday quarter, or cost-of-living adjustment (COLA).
 You’ll want to pick the one that best suits your needs:

 - Fiscal year – If you start working in July, it’s possible to earn one year of service credit by the end of April (10 months), as service credit is earned in tenths, not twelfths.